Khujand

 Khujand citadel fortress and museum

 You can get a good view of the size of the citadel by climbing on top of it and walking along the ruins of the clay made mounts.
-From here you can also observe the surrounding park area and the Syr Darya.
+From here you can also observe the surrounding park area and the Syr Darya river.
+Unfortunately the whole fortress area is being currently “restored” and a lot of new buildings are being built inside the fortress area and the area is being turned into a commercial tourist attraction.

 Palace of Arbob in Khujand

-The arbob palace was built to copy St. Peterburg’s Tzarist winter palace standing on a collective farm outside Khujand just about a 15 minute (or 10 km) drive towards South-East.
-The palace is filled with Soviet propaganda yet having a nice un-Soviet water garden and a very Tajik teahouse with wood carved columns outside in the garden with the same joining of Tajik and Soviet style arts continuing inside the palace.
+The Arbob palace was built to copy St. Peterburg’s Tzarist winter palace to the place of a collective farm, once outside Khujand just about a 15 minute (or 10 km) drive towards southeast.
+Now the palace is well within the city limits of Khujand.
+The palace is filled with Soviet memorabilia and history yet having a nice un-Soviet water garden and a very Tajik teahouse with wood carved columns outside in the garden with the same fusion of Tajik and Soviet style arts continuing inside the palace.
+The park in front of the palace is quite new and the trees are therefore quite small, not yet providing a lot of shade.

-The palace was constructed by a social collective farm leader Urunkhujaev who had been impressed by the original winter palace and was built as a communal hall for the peasants.
+The palace was constructed by a social collective farm leader Urunkhujaev who had been impressed by the original winter palace and it was built as a communal hall for the local peasants.
 The palace had it’s peak moment in history when the counterparts of the Tajik civil war used it as a place of negotiations for ending the war.
+Urunkhujaev was well respected by even Stalin and the quality of the collective farm under his command was considered as one of the best in all the Soviet Union.
+Guides with English language are also available.

 Kairakkum reservoir